phoenix125/7dtdServerUpdateUtility/readme.txt

 -----------------------
 ====> Request Restart From Browser <====
 - If enabled on the server, use to remotely restart the server.
+- When restarting, an announcement will be made in-game, on Discord, and in Twitch if enabled, with the set duration of delay (warning).
 - Set Password in INI file to save, or type each time.
 - Restart using IP or Domain Name
 - Restart commands are now expecting HTTP headers, and can be sent to the server from a web browser using the format http://IP:PORT?restart=user_pass.
 The utility will respond if the password is accepted or not.
 There is also a limit for max password attempts.
 After 15 tries in 10 minutes the requesting IP will be locked out for 10 minutes.